 But at this point nobody can really say what that means.

 Gouin is careful with her words, but says the previous board did not take “specific measures to be able to have a viable project at this stage.”
 She stresses that she means the board before the current one, before Christian Corno was brought in as Director General.
 She adds that it is impossible to say, right now, whether they can save Villa Maria and keep it where it is.
 The board will present its vision to the Congrégation.
-It will be up to the Sisters to decide what happens after that.
+It will be up to the Sisters to decide what happens after that. n